Hong Kong Sprint

 The Hong Kong Sprint is a Group 1 flat horse race in Hong Kong which is open to thoroughbreds aged three years or older.
-It is run over a distance of 1,200 metres (about 6 furlongs) at Sha Tin, and it is scheduled to take place each year in mid December.
+It is run over a distance of 1,200 metres (about 6 furlongs) at Sha Tin, and takes place in mid-December.

-The race was first run in 1999, and it was originally contested over 1,000 metres.
+The race was first run in 1999, and originally contested over 1,000 metres.
 It was richest 1,000m horse race in the world before 2006.
 It was promoted to Group 1 status in 2002, and the present distance, 1,200 metres, was introduced in 2006.
 The event is now the final leg in the nine race Global Sprint Challenge series, preceded by The Age Classic.

-The Hong Kong Sprint is one of the four Hong Kong International Races, and it presently offers a purse of HK$24,000,000.
+The Hong Kong Sprint is one of the four Hong Kong International Races, and it presently offers a purse of HK$26,000,000.